logicalparadox/matcha/README.md

 # Matcha

-> A caffeine driven, simplistic approach to benchmarking.
+> A caffeine driven, simple approach to benchmarking.

 Matcha allow you to design experiments that will measure the performance of your code.
 It is recommended that each bench focus on a specific point of impact in your application.